smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 28. Indexes - Filtered NonClustered

 In SQL Server, a filtered non-clustered index includes only a subset of rows from a table based on a specified `WHERE` clause.
 This makes the index smaller and more efficient because it only covers rows that meet the filtering criteria.
-This can significantly improve query performance and reduce storage requirements when dealing with large datasets with predictable patterns.
+This can significantly improve query performance and reduce storage requirements for large datasets with predictable patterns.

 🔹In this example, the object appears as self-referencing because the `referencing_id` and `referenced_id` match.